Citrix SD-WAN Cloud Direct overview

 On the branch Citrix SD-WAN appliance the tunnel is sourced from a fixed LAN side public IP address.
 Each ISP circuit, connected to the SD-WAN appliance, directs traffic over a different path across the internet to the Cloud Direct PoP.
 When a failure occurs over one path, Cloud Direct reroutes sessions over one of the other available paths at the network layer.

 Thus, with Hitless Failover, transport or application layer protocols are unaware of the outage.
-Subsequently sessions do not incur typical delay to get reestablished at those layers, and the user experience is not impacted.
+Later sessions do not incur typical delay to get reestablished at those layers, and the user experience is not impacted.
 This benefit applies to various session types including VPN, virtual desktop, SSH, VoIP, or Web Conference sessions.

 - QoS adaptations – the volume of intelligent path changes to protect sensitive traffic like VoIP